icwells/compOncDB/README.md

 	-o outfile				Name of output file (writes to stdout if not given).

 Extract data from the database and perform optional analyses.

+## parseRecords
+The parseRecords utility has been provided to help with parsing input files before uploading them to the database.
+The extract functionality will use a regular expression based approach to identify diagnosis information.
+The merge command will merge the output of the diagnosis command and taxonomy information (output of the [Kestrel](https://github.com/icwells/Kestrel) tool) to make a csv file ready to upload to the MySQL database.

+### Usage

+	./parseRecords command -s service_name -i infile -o outfile

+	extract							Extract diagnosis data from infile.
+	merge							Merges taxonomy and diagnosis info with infile.

+	--help							Show help.
+	-i, --infile=INFILE				Path to input file (required).
+	-o, --outfile=OUTFILE			Path to output file (required).
+	-s, --service=SERVICE			Database/service name (required).
+	-d, --dict="cancerdict.tsv"		Path to dictionary of cancer terms (used with the extract command).
+	-t, --taxa="nil"				Path to kestrel output (used with the merge command).
+	-d, --diagnoses="nil"			Path to diagnosis data (used with the merge command).